 Fragments of centuries painted and sculpted on stones by ancient civilizations, notebooks filled with pencil charcoal and ink by past exploring minds, perfected by modern-day daring visionaries who can design the unimaginable future.
 Common people, somewhere on the globe, big cities or unknown small villages like busy dwarves willing and driven by never ending passion produce data, generate results and help move communities forward to reach new levels of knowledge, expertise and eventually lead to major breakthroughs.
 An image of humanity’s best efforts to achieve great goals: such circumstances are added values in nourishing the innate curiosity for space, discoveries, adventure, evolved into scientific research, tech and human exploration.

-Reflections on how it all began leads to reminiscences of Europe’s historic epochs of exploration, cultural, scientific and engineering breakthroughs; influential figures come to mind: Marco Polo, Galileo, Newton, Dorotea Bucca (she held a chair of medicine and philosophy at a University for over forty years in 1390), Columbus, Gutenberg, Leonardo Da Vinci, Elena Cornaro Piscopia (the first documented woman in the world to obtain a PhD from a University in 1678), Rasmussen, Lise Meitner (physicist who worked on radioactivity, nuclear physics and nuclear fission) Georges Lemaître (priest, astronomer and professor of physics, he proposed the theory of the expansion of the universe, incorrectly attributed to Edwin Hubble), Alessandro Volta, Beethoven, Artemisia Gentileschi (the first woman to become a member of an Art Academy), Huygens, Freud, Madame Curie, Johannes Van Houten, Nobile, Mozart, Einstein.. and so on.
+Reflections on how it all began leads to reminiscences of Europe’s historic epochs of exploration, cultural, scientific and engineering breakthroughs; influential figures come to mind: Marco Polo, Galileo, Newton, Dorotea Bucca (she held a chair of medicine and philosophy at a university for over forty years in 1390), Columbus, Gutenberg, Leonardo Da Vinci, Elena Cornaro Piscopia (the first documented woman in the world to obtain a PhD from a university in Italy in 1678), Rasmussen, Lise Meitner (physicist who worked on radioactivity, nuclear physics and nuclear fission) Georges Lemaître (priest, astronomer and professor of physics, he proposed the theory of the expansion of the universe, incorrectly attributed to Edwin Hubble), Alessandro Volta, Beethoven, Artemisia Gentileschi (the first woman to become a member of an Art Academy), Huygens, Freud, Madame Curie, Johannes Van Houten, Nobile, Mozart, Einstein.. and so on.

 In this rich Olympus of humanity’s high achievements our modern heroes share the same curiosity, are driven by the same sense of belonging to a world which is part of a bigger picture awaiting to be unveiled.
-My modern-day outstanding archetype of explorers are many, and astronauts represent the last frontier of exploration, diamonds’ table of cultural achievements including scientific, engineering, technological, design, innovation.
+Modern-day outstanding archetype of explorers are many, and astronauts represent the last frontier of exploration, diamonds’ table of cultural achievements including scientific, engineering, technological, design, innovation.

-As exploration focuses on human exploration beyond low Earth orbit, thus a distance greater than the 400km/248mi orbiting International Space Station, Cristoforetti is currently in charge of European Space Agency’s project that evaluates and simulates the conditions for robotic and human flights in cislunar space, in preparation for moon landings and settlements.
-While Cristoforetti is also part of a working group that focuses on co-operating with the Chinese Space Agency (CNSA), her outreach work and accomplishments open opportunities for development, inclusion, advancement in Europe and beyond.
+As exploration focuses on human exploration beyond low Earth orbit, thus a distance greater than 400km/248mi orbiting International Space Station, Cristoforetti is currently in charge of (Esa) European Space Agency’s project that evaluates and simulates conditions for robotic and human flights in cislunar space (Leo), in preparation for future moon landings and settlements.
+While Cristoforetti is also part of ESA’s working group that focuses on cooperating with the Chinese Space Agency (Cnsa), her outreach work and accomplishments open opportunities for development, inclusion, advancement in Europe and beyond.

-Thanks to communications platforms and systems, scientific and technological advancements, information available having reached unprecedent standards, societies can envision near future and future scenarios previously only imagined, part of sci-fiction stories.
+Thanks to communications platforms and systems, scientific and technological advancements, information available having reached unprecedented standards, societies can envision near future and future scenarios previously only imagined, part of sci-fiction stories.
 Even new tools to preserve and take care of what is allowing life on earth, and make it thrive with improved conditions, interactions and visions.